-Before you click!
-Be advised, these interviews may contain potentially disturbing content related to combat as well as sensitive material relating to PTSD, trauma, assault, and moral injury.
+These interviews may contain potentially disturbing content related to combat as well as sensitive material relating to PTSD, trauma, sexual assault, and moral injury.
 We appreciate the bravery of the narrators in sharing their stories—please be respectful when engaging with these interviews.

 - Golden Barritt, OH 210 - Combat engineer in Company D, 117th Engineer Regiment, 42nd Infantry Division

 - Scott Cairy, OH 732 - 107th Ammunition Train, 32nd Infantry Division